US STOCKS-Wall St higher but indexes set for worst qtr since 2011

 Data on Wednesday showed that the U.S. private sector added more jobs than expected in September, raising hopes of a strong reading in the government's payrolls report due Friday.

-The Fed has said it needs to see more improvement in the labor market and be confident that inflation will increase before raising rates for the first time since 2006.
+The Fed has said it needs to see more improvement in the labor market and be confident that inflation will increase before raising rates.
 Inflation remains below the Fed's 2 percent target.

+"The ADP numbers were consistent with what we've been seeing in the last few months with the labor market continuing to tighten," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

+"It's only a matter of time before the Fed raises rates but I don't think that will happen in October."

 Investors will look for clues on the timing of a rate hike when Fed Chair Janet Yellen and St. Louis Fed President James Bullard speak at a conference in St. Louis later on Wednesday.